cs5450/cs5450.github.io/assignments/hw3.md

     - You should provide a `Makefile` to compile and run the code for your tests/programs in problems 2, 3, and 4.
 See instructions in each problem for specific rules.

 ###Skeleton Code
-Some skeleton code has been provided for you for problem 3 and has been pushed to the Github repository [`homework-resources`](https://github.com/usc-csci104-spring2015/homework-resources ).
+Some skeleton code has been provided for you in the `hw3` folder and has been pushed to the Github repository [`homework-resources`](https://github.com/usc-csci104-summer2015/homework-resources/ ).
 If you already have this repository locally cloned, just perform a `git pull`.
 Otherwise you'll need to clone it.

 ```
 $ git clone git@github.com:usc-csci104-spring2015/homework-resources